drondiodev/drondiodev/README.md

 <h1 align="center">Hi 👋, I'm David Rondio</h1>
-<h3 align="center">A passionate Javascript web developer in the making, il live in France</h3>
+<h3 align="center">A passionate Javascript web developer in the making, I live in France</h3>

 <h3 align="center">In training at O'clock to prepare the Professional Title Web and Mobile Web Developer - Level V</h3>